Alphonzo E. Bell Jr.: Popularity at home in California

 The mayoral race against Yorty had illustrated Bell's independence and determination to do what he believed in, even though it could harm him politically.
 After losing the primary, Bell actively campaigned for Yorty's general election opponent, Tom Bradley, and though of opposing political parties, they became lifelong friends, with Bradley later supporting Bell in his Congressional races and in his Senate effort.
 Bell had long opposed Yorty, claiming he was "temperamentally unsuited" to govern Los Angeles and that his constant bickering with Washington had prevented the city from getting federal funds.
 Bell also despised Yorty's racial-based campaign against Bradley, along with earlier smear tactics against other opponents, which he said filled him with revulsion.
 But Bell's support of Bradley in the non-partisan race so irked some conservative Republican constituents, such as fellow oilman and Yorty backer Henry Salvatori, that Republican attorney John LaFollette was put on the primary ballot to run for Bell's Congressional seat in 1970.
 Bell prevailed, however, and remained in Congress for three more terms, until his retirement in 1976.

 In a tribute to retired Congressman Bell in 1998, former President George H. W. Bush said of Bell's career of public service: "He served and he served with honor.
 For sixteen years he served in Congress, always voting his conscience, but always serving the people of his district, never forgetting who sent him to Washington.
-We need more Al Bell's, with his flawless service in the U.S. Congress.
+We need more Al Bells, with his flawless service in the U.S. Congress.
 He showed his state and nation a lot of class."